Positioning based on completeness of vision and ability to execute

 Our offering is also flexible.
-That means we can deploy our own solution in the cloud or on-premises and we can also connect to any of your applications whether they are on-premises, legacy, in the cloud —anywhere.
+That means that, besides offering our solution in our public cloud, we can deploy it in a private cloud (controlled by us, Auth0), or in a private cloud (AWS only) controlled by the customer.
+Also, we can connect to any of your applications whether they are on-premises, legacy, or in the cloud.
 This provides customers with a level of certainty in the value of identity for their future business that is simply not possible with competitors who don’t provide the same level of optionality.

 From a technical implementation standpoint, is there anything you feel merits a bit more discussion due to its business impact?